-Like it or not, many organisations, including councils, hospitals, travel companies, banks and supermarkets hold information about you.
+Like it or not, many organisations, including councils, hospitals, travel companies, banks and supermarkets hold data about you.

 You have a right to know what information companies hold about you.
-Asking for this information is known as making a subject access request.
+Asking for this data is known as making a subject access request.

 • If it could identify someone else who does not want to be identified